adamws-git/adamws-git.github.io/src/content/posts/gor-half-marathon-2025.md

 My identity in many ways has always been tied to cycling - I rode to school, it was the only sport I stuck at for an extended period of time and I loved heading off on weekend rides.
 Despite this, I always loved the simplicity and accessibility of running.

 As long as you have a decent pair of shoes, you can be running anywhere within minutes.
-Cycling, on the other hand requires a bike (\$\$\$) , kit (\$\$) and time.
+Cycling, on the other hand requires a bike (\$\$\$), kit (\$\$) and time.

-So when I started running again about 12 months ago, you can imagine how unbelievably stoked I was when the foot pain I had experienced through high school and covid.
-Sure, I had a run-in with runner's knee but that resolved itself with proper running shoes, rest and rehab exercises.
+So when I started running again about 12 months ago, you can imagine how unbelievably stoked I was when the foot pain I had experienced through high school and covid stayed away.
+Sure, I had a run-in (pun not intended) with runner's knee earlier this year but that resolved itself with proper running shoes, rest and rehab exercises.

-After doing the Barwon Heads triathlon in February, I learned how much I resonated with having and end goal to work towards.
-My housemate Joëlle has done the Great Ocean Road Half Marathon the last few years, and suggested we sign up for the 2025 edition.
+After doing the Barwon Heads triathlon in February, I learned how much I resonated with having an end goal to work towards.
+My housemate Joëlle had done the Great Ocean Road Half Marathon the last few years, and suggested we sign up for the 2025 edition.

 Then the tickets sold out.